benbjohnson/litestream/README.md

 $ export AWS_SECRET_ACCESS_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx/xxxxxxxxx
 ```

-Next you can run the `litestream replicate` command with the path to the
+Next, you can run the `litestream replicate` command with the path to the
 database you want to backup and the URL of your replica destination:

 ```sh